Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 Tests.

-.Biographical (analysis of facts and events of life).
+.Biographical (analysis of facts and life events).

 Quantitative.